Paul Blobel: Early life

 Blobel was born in Potsdam into a Protestant family of small trade artisans, who moved to Remscheid in 1899.
 He graduated schooling there without Abitur and between 1908 and 1911, Blobel completed training as a carpenter and bricklayer.
 In 1913, he began attending Barmen's Kunstgewerbeschule (a precursor to the University of Wuppertal), studying architecture.

-During World War I, Blobel enlisted in the Imperial German Army, becoming part of a pioneer battallion deployed on the Western Front, learning the use of flamethrowers, Minenwerfer, and incendiary explosives.
+During World War I, Blobel enlisted in the Imperial German Army, becoming part of a pioneer battalion deployed on the Western Front, learning the use of flamethrowers, Minenwerfer, and incendiary explosives.
 By the time he was discharged in 1918 to the military command in Lennep, he had reached the rank of Vizefeldwebel or Unteroffizier and was highly decorated, having received an Iron Cross first class.

 After the war, Blobel finished his studies and around 1920, he gained a position as construction manager in the Solingen office of Franz Perlewitz, with a focus on industrial and residential buildings.
 Blobel married in 1921 and in late 1922, he began studying at Kunstakademie Düsseldorf.
 Upon his graduation in 1925, Blobel became a freelance architect, building a house for his family in Solingen's Schaberg district the following year.

 During the Great Depression, Blobel, by then a father of two sons, stopped receiving commission work, and received welfare while registered as unemployed between 1930 and 1933, although he had temporary employment at Solingen's administrative office.